Emmafforsberg/single-price/README.md

 # grid-component

-As the heading displays  - this is a single price grid component!
-If you want a preview of the result please visit:
+If you want to see a live version of the website please visit: https://emmafforsberg.github.io/single-price/